Max Windmüller: Windmüller in France

 Cor and his comrades tried everything to find the whereabouts of the arrested and free them.
 His comrade Paula Kaufmann smuggled himself into the Gestapo headquarters in Chinatown as a secretary.
 The two pretended to be lovers when Max picked them up from work.
 Paula always came out of the head office with her boss and bypassed the controls.
 She brought out secret papers and blank papers in her pocket.
 Cor now had an identity card as a man of the Security Service for the occupied territories in France and, due to his freedom of movement, was able to set up escape routes to the south of France and across the Pyrenees to Spain.
 All of them - Jewish refugees, mostly from Austria and Germany, including Max's fiancée Metta Lande - pretended to be Dutch to the occupation authorities.
 Tens of thousands of civilian workers - Belgians, Danes, Dutch - were used to build the Atlantic Wall.
 The Jewish refugees “swam” in these masses of people who were traveling from one job to another.
 Cors' job included picking up the individual refugees at the so-called green border - at illegal border crossings - and smuggling them through Belgium to the south of France.

 Cor tirelessly traveled between the Netherlands, Belgium, northern France (Paris, Brittany) and southern France (Toulouse, Lyon).
 In this way, he managed to smuggle around a hundred young people into freedom.
 Cor also saved his brother Emil.
 Of the 716 young Jews living in the Netherlands “on Hachsharah”, 393 survived through the commitment of the Westerweel Group.

 In contact with the "Resistance Juive" operating in Vichy-France, Cor and his group were involved in an unsuccessful attempt to free the captured Chaverim (comrades).
 They also wanted to connect the "Armée Juive" under construction with the British Secret Intelligence Service.
 They were deceived: the contact people, called "Lydia" and "Charles", worked as double agents not only for the British secret service, but also for the Gestapo.

 Arrest

-On 18 July 1944, the Gestapo stormed a secret meeting of the [Résistance] in Rue Erlanger in Paris after it was betrayed by the double agent Karl Rebh.
+On 18 July 1944, the Gestapo stormed a secret meeting of the Résistance in Rue Erlanger in Paris after it was betrayed by the double agent Karl Rebhein.
 Windmüller and other members of the Jewish resistance were arrested.
 The warrant was for treason, favoritism and espionage.
 Fortunately, Metta escaped her arrest.
 The arrested were taken to Gestapo headquarters in Rue de la Pompe, interrogated and tortured, and Loebenberg died.
 The rest were taken to the Drancy camp via Fresnes prison.
-From there, a total of more than 61,000 people - Jews and resistance fighters - were deported to the death camps.
+From there, a total of more than 61,000 people — Jews and resistance fighters — were deported to the death camps.
 From the group around Cor there were also Kurt Reilinger (Nanno), Paula Kaufmann, Alfred Fraenkel (Tzippy), Ernst Hirsch, Ernst Ascher, Gert Sperber, Paul Wolf and from the French group René Kapel, Jacques Lazarus and others.